Airbnb Scales Global Production of New Trip Experiences Using Wrike

 Kim worked with Regina Cassens of Wrike’s Professional Services team to define custom workflows within Wrike.
 “We saw the power of custom workflows, combined with the added functionality of Dashboards based on those custom statuses.
 In addition, we could build different reports based on these statuses,” says Kim.
 “Understanding the workflow really helped streamline our standard process.”

-Kim's team worked with the Wrike deployment team to use Wrike's API to automatically sync Experiences from Salesforce to Wrike.
+Kim's team worked with the Wrike deployment team to use Wrike with middleware Azuqua to automatically sync Experiences from Salesforce to Wrike.
 He wanted to accelerate the process by eliminating manual data entry and the possibility for human error.

-The API was also used to load content into Wrike task descriptions, and set up certain patterns for work assignments based on local market.
+Azuqua and Wrike's API were also used to load content into Wrike task descriptions, and set up certain patterns for work assignments based on local market.
 “We could parse out tasks based on where the trip is, what type of trip it is, etc.,” says Kim.

 Visibility for Strategic Decision Making